Posted May 12, 2016

-This blog series explores three fundamental challenges our customers have when leveraging a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far...
+This blog series explores three fundamental challenges our customers have when leveraging a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
 Platform (TIP).
 In this blog, we discuss the last challenge of operationalizing threat defense.

 The TIP has become a critical part of any mature security operation environment, where threat analysis and relevant threat intelligence can drive the actions of other teams within an organization, as well as security mitigation technologies.
 The cross-functionality of threat intelligence is a foundational aspect of ScoutPrime’s architecture that drove us to create the concept of workspaces.